Spa & Health Soak it up

 You need a day at the hot springs

-If your niche is ghost town turned rustic luxury, you’ll head to Dunton Hot Springs (1hr 10 mins from Telluride).
-Whether permitting, a day pass includes gourmet lunch on-site, unlimited cocktails and a soak in their original, custom bathhouse.
+If your niche is ghost town turned rustic luxury, you’ll head to Dunton Hot Springs (2hrs from Telluride).
+Whether permitting, a day pass includes gourmet lunch on-site and unlimited cocktails.
+Also, unlimited soaking in their original, custom bathhouse.

 Natural pools and au natural soaking at Orvis Hot Springs in Ridgway (45 mins from Telluride) is a popular choice for locals.
-Enjoy the gorgeous drive over Dallas Divide and arrive at a very accessible collection of beautifully maintained natural hot springs with varying temperatures.
+Enjoy the gorgeous drive over Dallas Divide and arrive at a very accessible collection of beautifully maintained, natural hot springs.
 Clothing is optional.
+And, there are several pools of varying temperatures to choose from.

-Hands down, the most family friendly hot spring option in Southwest Colorado can be found at the Ouray Hot Springs, Swimming Pool and Fitness Center (1hr and 10mins from Telluride).
-The outdoor complex on the edge of town offers a pool for everyone (even an Olympic size lap pool), but especially children who will remember the twisting slides.
+Hands down, the most family-friendly option can be found at the Ouray Hot Springs, Swimming Pool and Fitness Center (1hr and 10mins from Telluride).
+The outdoor complex on the edge of town offers a pool for everyone (even an Olympic size lap pool).
+But, especially children who will remember the twisting slides.
 While you’re soaking in the family fun, keep your eyes peeled for mountain goats tiptoeing over nearby cliff ledges.

 More Relax > More Spa & Health > More Summer >